ldclakmal/docker-repository/README.md

 ![Docker Logo](https://www.docker.com/sites/default/files/d8/2019-07/horizontal-logo-monochromatic-white.png)

 This is a collection of Dockerfiles for images that can be used to different integration scenarios for microservices.
-The following images are published on DockerHub at https://hub.docker.com/u/ldclakmal.
+All the images are published on DockerHub at https://hub.docker.com/u/ldclakmal.

 ### Netty - https://netty.io